-The value added by new life business in the period was 31 million Euro.
+The value added by new life business in the period was 104 million Euro.
+The positive result of the year is mainly due to the new unit linked product My Life.

-The value added by new asset management business in the period was 288 million Euro, almost entirely related to business distributed in Italy.
+The value added by new asset management business in the period was 201 million Euro, almost entirely related to business distributed in Italy.

-New Italian banking business added 26 million Euro, related mostly to proprietary mortgages and structured bonds.
+New Italian banking business added 33 million Euro, related mostly to mortgages and structured bonds.